 A Zenith LOVE Story

-As I was researching material for this story, I looked up the meaning of LVE.
-There is TONS of information available on the subject….. page after page on google shares definitions of love, images portraying love, movies and songs about love and even advice on how to find love.
+As I was researching material for this story, I looked up the meaning of LOVE.
+There is so much information available on the subject…..
+Google offers page after page of material sharing definitions of love, images portraying love, movies and songs about love and even advice on how to find love.
 However, the one thing I didn't find was a love story about a 135-year-old peach and pecan farm in Zenith, Georgia.
 So…….
-I decided we should write one, and what I found was more love than I could begin to share in one sitting so we pared it down to just a couple pretty cool stories.
+I decided we should write one, and what I found was more love than I could begin to share in one sitting, so we pared it down to just a couple pretty cool stories.
 We hope you enjoy.....

 Kimberly and Fernando met and married in their hometown in Mexico after several months of a sweet courtship.
 Soon after their wedding, Kimberly' dad left Mexico in search of work in the United States.
 Before leaving, he started the immigration process for Kimberly and her brothers in hopes that they would be able to come here for work as well.
 Not long after the birth of their son, Kimberly was offered an opportunity for work in California.
 She hated leaving Fernando and her baby but knew she must take advantage of this chance to provide a better life for her family.
 So, with her husband's blessing she left to work for a season.
 Someone close to her family later told her about a farm in Georgia that utilized the H2A program for seasonal help.
 She hoped that this farm still needed workers and possibly she could get her husband a job there.
 So, the next year she came to Pearson Farm to work in peaches.
 Following her cousin's advice, she knew her first task was to find Israel, the Farm manager.
 When she saw him, she said, “Israel, I need your help!
 I want my husband Fernando to come here to work so my family can be together.
 Can you help us?”
 Israel had a spot for the two of them the very next peach season.
 Fernando and Kimberly were able to work together and blessed to make enough money to buy a home.
 Today, they are living and working on the Farm and have just given birth to their second son.
 Even though the Farm didn't introduce them, it has allowed them to be together and work, providing a bright future for the ones they love.